-The Ocean Policy Research Foundation (formerly the Ship & Ocean Foundation) hosted an international oceans security conference in December of 2004 on a new security concept for the oceans, the International Conference on Geo-Agenda for the Future: Securing the Oceans.
-At this conference, the third since 2002, presentations were given and discussions held on a new security concept, more comprehensive and human centered than traditional ones centered on war and conflict, one that seeks to secure conditions in which people are freed from poverty and degraded environments.
+The Ocean Policy Research Foundation (formerly the Ship & Ocean Foundation) hosted an international oceans security conference in December of 2004 on a new security concept for the ocean, the International Conference on Geo-Agenda for the Future: Securing the Oceans.
+At this conference, the third since 2002, presentations were given and discussions held on a new security concept, more comprehensive and human centered that traditional ones centered on war and conflict, one that seeks to secure conditions in which people are freed from poverty and degraded environments.
 Debate focused not only on the need for such an oceans security concept but practical measures for its implementation.

-The pollution of the marine environment that spreads regardless of national boundaries and management of the freely roaming living resources of the ocean are issues that cannot be effectively addressed by individual countries operating solely from a national sovereignty perspective.
-Conversely, those involved in smuggling, drug trafficking, piracy, and terror at sea seek to take advantage of the fact that sovereign borders often interrupt policing efforts by national authorities.
-In order to implement the UNCLOS/Agenda 21 framework, it is therefore indispensable that individual states strengthen their coordination and cooperation at the international level in the pursuit of integrated management.
+The pollution of the marine environment that spreads regardless of national boundaries and management of the freely roaming living resources of the ocean are issues that cannot be effectively addressed by individual countries operating solely on a national sovereignty perspective.
+Conversely, those involved in smuggling, drug trafficking, piracy, and terror at sea seek to take advantage of the fact sovereign borders often interrupt policing efforts by national authorities.
+In order to implement the UNCLOS/Agenda

+21 framework, it is therefore indispensable that individual states strengthen their coordination and cooperation at the international level in the pursuit of integrated management.

-It was with this aim in mind that OPRF advocated the new "Securing the Oceans" concept at the Third International Conference "Geo-Agenda for the Future: Securing the Oceans," held in December 2004, at which we adopted ten concrete measures for building political will and implementing the concept.
-These measures were the result of three years discussion by eminent experts on the Law of the Sea and ocean policy.
+It was with this aim in mind that we advocated the new "Securing the Oceans" concept at the Third International Conference "Geo-Agenda for the Future: Securing the Oceans" held last December, at which we adopted ten concrete measures for building political will and implementing the concept.

 The concept of Securing the Oceans regards the implementation of ocean governance as an integral part of comprehensive security.
 It requires that all aspects of ocean management, including military activities, the peaceful use of the oceans, resource extraction, environmental management, and scientific research should be addressed in an integrated manner.

 The concept of Securing the Oceans provides a comprehensive and integrated approach to ocean problems as a whole.
 It promises a significant improvement on the pattern of sectoral specific initiatives.

-The Tokyo Declaration proposes to states, as well as to the United Nations and other international organizations, to join in initiatives to promote and implement this new security concept, Securing the Oceans.
+The Tokyo Declaration proposes to states, as well the United Nations and other international organizations, to join in initiatives to promote and implement this new security concept, Securing the Oceans.
 Furthermore, it urges the creation of an international think tank, establishment of outreach programs, the establishment of a coordinating mechanism and cross-sectoral body for ocean affairs, and the holding of Securing the Oceans international conferences on a regular basis.